Nan Park

 Recent Articles by Nan Park

-The U.S. Department of State has released the February 2026 Visa Bulletin, and USCIS has confirmed that employment-based applicants must use the Dates for Filing chart this month.
-The b…
+The U.S. Department of State has released the April 2026 Visa Bulletin, and USCIS has confirmed that employment-based applicants must continue to use the Dates for Filing chart this month.
+The bulleti…